-33.0 Vacation
+28. Vacation

-33.1 Every permanent, full-time employee shall accrue vacation leave up to the permitted maximums as provided in the schedule below.
+28.1 Every permanent, full-time employee shall accrue vacation leave up to the permitted maximums as provided in the schedule below.
 An employee shall not accrue vacation in excess of the permitted maximums.
-Department HeadsThe Chief Probation Officer or their designeesdesignee shall give employees a reasonable opportunity to use such vacation within the year-so as not to exceed the maximum accrual.
+The Chief Probation Officer or their designee shall give employees a reasonable opportunity to use such vacation so as not to exceed the maximum accrual.